wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

-= How to crop uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How to rotate uploaded gallery image? =

 When you open gallery images manager you'll find there image edit mode where you can rotate source image